The Nantucket at a Glance

 - Wooden Legs: Pressure-treated lumber

-- Roof Material: Self-stick black asphalt shingles or rigid sheet aluminum, your choice
+- Roof Material: Self-stick, precut black asphalt roofing or rigid sheet aluminum, your choice

 - Weight: 275 lbs